pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Xircom-REX6000.md

 ## Emulators

-Mame has some support, but the hacked DS2 emulator may be better bet (if it can be found)
+Mame has some support, but the hacked DS2 emulator may be better bet: https://web.archive.org/web/20040612061842/http://www.rexdk.tk/

 ## Links